 Throughout the pandemic, the Cité internationale’s residents stayed loyal to the values of solidarity that drives them.
 In the windows, or on social networks, they played music, posed challenges, organised virtual cooking or drawing lessons, online debates, fashion shows and even a writing and storytelling competition on quarantine.
 There was a creative and united atmosphere on campus.

-With its shared values of tolerance and mutual respect, the Cité internationale is strongly involved in the fight against all forms of discrimination, harassment and sexual and gender-based violence.
-All of its actors are committed to implementing a policy to raise awareness and deal with violence.
+On the strength of its shared values of tolerance and mutual respect, the Cité internationale is committed to fighting against all forms of discrimination, harassment and sexual and gender-based violence.
+All its actors have been involved to implement a policy of awareness-raising and management of violence.